mikavilpas/yazi.nvim/README.md

 - yazi pre-selects the current file when opened
 - Files renamed in yazi are kept in sync with open buffers

-## About my fork

-I forked this from <https://github.com/DreamMaoMao/yazi.nvim> for my own use, and also because I wanted to learn neovim plugin development.

-So far I have done some maintenance work and added a bunch of features:

-- chore: removed unused code
-- feat: yazi pre-selects the current file when opened
-- test: add simple testing setup for future development
-- feat: can optionally open yazi instead of netrw for directories
-- feat: health check for yazi
-- feat: files that are renamed, moved, deleted, or trashed in yazi are kept in sync with open buffers (this requires a version of yazi that includes [this](https://github.com/sxyazi/yazi/pull/880) change from 2024-04-06)
-- feat: allow customizing the method of opening the selected file in neovim

-If you'd like to collaborate, contact me via GitHub issues.

 ## Installation

 > **Note:** This plugin requires a recent version of yazi.